Should You Really Be Worried About Forever Chemicals In Makeup?

 "If you can't pronounce it, you probably shouldn't be using it."

-Sometimes nestled among the beauty ingredients we all know and love, like hyaluronic acid, retinol and vitamin C, forever chemicals have come under fire lately for the supposed harm they can pose when included in cosmetic products.
-It has been reported that high levels of exposure to PFAS have been linked with birth defects, cancer and thyroid issues, for example.
+Sometimes nestled among the beauty ingredients we all know and love, like hyaluronic acid, retinol, and vitamin C, forever chemicals have come under fire lately for the supposed harm they can pose when included in cosmetic products.
+It has been reported that high levels of exposure to PFAS have been linked with birth defects, cancer, and thyroid issues, for example.
 But what exactly are forever chemicals?
-And is there any need to be worried about their inclusion in makeup and skincare?
+And is there any need to be worried about their inclusion in makeup and skin-care products?

 Advertisement